2016 Washington Huskies football team

 The 2016 Washington Huskies football team represented the University of Washington in the 2016 NCAA Division I FBS football season.
 The team was led by Chris Petersen in his third season as head coach of the Huskies.
 Washington competed as a member of the North Division of the Pac-12 Conference and played their home games on campus at Husky Stadium in Seattle.

 Washington finished the season with a 12–2 overall record and went 8–1 in conference to win the Pac-12 North Division, the program's first division title since the Pac-12 expanded and split into divisions in 2011.
 Most notable was defeating Stanford and Oregon, two of the toughest annual opponents for the team in recent years, by a combined 114–28.
 The Stanford game took place in front of a sold out crowd on ESPN and the Oregon game snapped a 12-game losing streak to the Ducks.
 The Huskies earned a berth in the Pac-12 Championship Game where they defeated Colorado to win their first conference title since 2000.
 They were selected as the #4 seed in the College Football Playoff and played in the Peach Bowl, where they lost to #1 seed Alabama.
 Washington was ranked #4 in the final AP Poll of the 2016 season.
-As of 2022, the 2016 Huskies are the last PAC-12 team to represent the conference in the College Football Playoff.
+The 2016 Huskies were the last Pac-12 team to represent the conference in the College Football Playoff until 2023.

-Previous season

-The Huskies finished the 2015 season 7–6 overall and 4–5 in conference, tying for fourth place in the Pac-12 North.
-They were invited to the Heart of Dallas Bowl where they defeated Southern Miss.

-During the offseason, defensive line coach and special teams coordinator Jeff Choate left Washington to accept the head coach position at Montana State.
-Former Husky defensive back Ikaika Malloe was hired from Utah State to coach the defensive line in 2016, while linebackers coach Bob Gregory took over special teams.

-Wide receivers coach Brent Pease did not have his contract renewed following the 2015 season.
-Pease was replaced by offensive quality control coach Bush Hamdan, who also took on the title of passing game coordinator.